My Dad Got Sucked In By Conspiracy Theories

 Without hesitation, I brought up the subject of racism and the killing of George Floyd.
 I wanted to hear him condemn the situation and for us to speak about everything that is wrong in the world.

 Instead his response was instantly provoked and distrustful.
-He began speaking about something he had seen on Facebook and said: "Black Lives Matter is an anarchy organization...
+He began speaking about something he had seen on Facebook and said: "Black Lives Matter is an anarchy organisation...
 Terrorism and looting should be condemned."

 His claims were outlandish and nonsensical.
 He sneered at my contention and proceeded to argue that the news is biased.
 I shouldn’t buy into all this "namby-pamby bullshit", he said.
 His arguments trod a fine line between the far right and the alt-right.
 They began to ring in my head, the same phrases repeated again and again, all "hidden agendas" and "Marxist propaganda".